iterative/terraform-provider-iterative/docs/resources/task.md

 In addition to generic images, it's possible to specify any machine image supported by the underlying cloud provider.

+Images should include, at least:

+- Linux
+- cloud-init
+- systemd
+- curl
+- unzip, python3 or python

 #### Amazon Web Services

 `{user}@{architecture}:{owner}:{name}`